KshitijNegi12/Amazon-Customer-Review-Sentiment-Analysis-Model/README.md

 # Amazon Review Sentiment Analysis

 ## Introduction
-This web application allows users to analyze sentiments of amazon.in reviews using a trained Naive Bayes model.
-By crawling product latest same page reviews, it determines whether the sentiment is positive or negative and provides confidence scores for each prediction.
+This web application allows users to analyze sentiments of amazon.in reviews using a Naive Bayes model trained on 12K datapoints.
+By crawling amazon.in product same page latest reviews, it determines whether the sentiment is positive, negative or neutral and provides confidence scores for each prediction.

-You can check it [here](https://amazon-customer-review-sentiment-analysis-model-mkn2midfh.vercel.app/).

 ## Tech Used
 - **FrameWork**: Flask